Silviis/ros-docker/README.md

 # ros-docker
 This repository contains required files to run ROS noetic (or any other version of ROS) inside a docker container (with GUI support as well).
 User "docker" is created inside the container without password and with sudo privileges.
-The default branch (`master`) uses `bash` as default shell, but `zsh` branch can be used if you prefer `zsh` as your shell instead.
+Default shell for container is bash, but this can be changed by changing the `dockerfile: bash_ros.Dockerfile` line to `dockerfile: zsh_ros.Dockerfile` in `docker-compose.yml` file.

 GUI applications (such as RViz and Gazebo) should work on Windows 10/11 with WSL2, but for native Windows installation (running Docker inside Windows without WSL), you most likely need to run X Server in order for the GUI applications to work (e.g. VcXsrv).